-As shown by the table, Tskitishvili had a better 2-point field goal percentage than only two players with at least 100 shot attempts during the 2003-04 season.
-By looking at the last column on the right, you can see that the other two improved dramatically whereas Tskitishvili was ineffective again in 2004-05.
-In fact, he didn’t get much better in his fourth (and final) NBA season by ranking 423rd out of 449 players who hit at least one 2-point shot during the 2005-06 season.
+During the 2003-04 season, Tskitishvili had a better 2-point field goal percentage than only two players with at least 100 shot attempts.
+With respect to the three players in the table, he was the only one who didn’t improve dramatically in the following season.
+In fact, he didn’t get any better in his fourth (and final) NBA season by ranking 423rd out of 449 players.
 To summarize, Tskitishvili’s field goal percentage from inside the arc ranked in the bottom 8% for each year he played in the league.
-After the elimination of low-volume shooters, he undeniably was the worst shooter during his four-year career.
+After the elimination of low-volume shooters, he undeniably ranked as the worst shooter in the NBA during his four-year career.

-For those of you who have followed my other posts, you might have realized that Tskitishvili is the third 5th overall pick to be recognized by this site.
-As a “None-and-Done” player, Jonathan Bender (#5 in 1999) was given a Top 10 Bust exemption because he lacked the experience to be worthy of such a high pick.
+For those of you haven’t been keeping track, Tskitishvili is the third 5th overall pick I have recognized as an all-time bust.
+As a “None-and-Done” player, Jonathan Bender (#5 in 1999) was given a T10B exemption because he lacked the experience to be worthy of such a high pick.
 On the other hand, James Ray (#5 in 1980) didn’t earn an exemption.
 Instead, he began the countdown of Top 10 Busts at #10.
-Lest you think that there are any more all-time busts drafted with a 5th overall pick, the following table should end any conversation
+Lest you think that there are any more all-time busts drafted with a 5th overall pick, the following table should end the conversation.

 |Draft Year||Team||Player||Position||Games||Points||Rebounds||Assists||PPG||RPG||APG||Win Shares|